 Vegan tuna mayo (aka tuna salad) is easy to make, healthy and a great meat-free alternative to fish.
 The texture comes from mashed chickpeas (garbanzo beans) so it's a nutritious sandwich filling with loads of fantastic flavours.

 Do you get into lunch ruts?
+I do.

 I'll spend a week having the same thing every day, from salad or smoothies to soup (check out my epic list of vegan soup recipes) or a sandwich.

 I also quite often whip up my beloved Spanish beans in just 15 minutes or eat it as leftovers.